bowenlong1/E-commerce-recommendation/README.md

 Hello,

-I recently completed the ‘Statying Thoughtful’ corporate challenge and submitted my biometric results.
-I just wanted to check in whether any other activities I need to complete to earn any eligible reductions?
-Also I think previously, there is tobacco affidavit form, seems not available this year?
+I recently completed the ‘Staying Thoughtful’ corporate challenge and submitted my biometric results.
+I wanted to check if there are any other activities I need to complete to qualify for any eligible reductions.
+I also noticed that the tobacco affidavit form, which was available in previous years, doesn't seem to be offered this year.
+Is that correct?

 Thank you,
 Bowen